-Position: Head of the School of Chemical and Physical Sciences, Field: Chemical and Physical Sciences, Organisation: Victoria University of Wellington
+Position: Associate Dean (Research and Innovation), School of Chemical and Physical Sciences, Victoria Univerity of Wellington.

 Professor John Spencer is Head of the School of Chemical and Physical Sciences at Victoria University of Wellington.
 This involves a lot of administration, but as John is an inquisitive chemist, he makes sure that the paperwork doesn’t stop him from continuing with research.